-- Sec.
+Sec.
 213. (1) The department may retain all of the state's share of food assistance overissuance collections as an offset to general fund/general purpose costs.
 Retained collections shall be applied against federal funds deductions in all appropriation units where department costs related to the investigation and recoupment of food assistance overissuances are incurred.
-Retained collections in excess of such costs shall be applied against the federal funds deducted in the executive operations appropriation unit. - (2) The department shall report to the legislature during the senate and house budget hearings on the status of the food stamp error rate.
-The report shall include at least all of the following: - (a) An update on federal sanctions and federal requirements for reinvestment due to the food stamp error rate. - (b) Review of the status of training for employees who administer the food assistance program. - (c) An outline of the past year's monthly status of worker to food stamp cases and monthly status of worker to food stamp applications. - (d) Information detailing the effect and change in staffing due to the early retirement option. - (e) Corrective action through policy, rules, and programming being taken to reduce the food stamp error rate. - (f) Any other information regarding the food stamp error rate, including information pertaining to technology and computer applications used for the food assistance program. - Sec.
+Retained collections in excess of such costs shall be applied against the federal funds deducted in the executive operations appropriation unit.

+- (2) The department shall report to the legislature during the senate and house budget hearings on the status of the food stamp error rate.
+The report shall include at least all of the following: - (a) An update on federal sanctions and federal requirements for reinvestment due to the food stamp error rate. - (b) Review of the status of training for employees who administer the food assistance program. - (c) An outline of the past year's monthly status of worker to food stamp cases and monthly status of worker to food stamp applications. - (d) Information detailing the effect and change in staffing due to the early retirement option. - (e) Corrective action through policy, rules, and programming being taken to reduce the food stamp error rate. - (f) Any other information regarding the food stamp error rate, including information pertaining to technology and computer applications used for the food assistance program.

+Sec.
 214. (1) The department shall submit a report to the chairpersons of the senate and house appropriations subcommittees on the department budget, the senate and house fiscal agencies and policy offices, and the state budget director on the details of allocations within program budgeting line items and within the salaries and wages line items in all appropriation units.
-The report shall include a listing, by account, dollar amount, and fund source, of salaries and wages; longevity and insurance; retirement; contractual services, supplies, and materials; equipment; travel; and grants within each program line item appropriated for the fiscal year ending September 30, 2006. - (2) On a bimonthly basis, the department shall report on the number of FTEs in pay status by type of staff.
+The report shall include a listing, by account, dollar amount, and fund source, of salaries and wages; longevity and insurance; retirement; contractual services, supplies, and materials; equipment; travel; and grants within each program line item appropriated for the fiscal year ending September 30, 2008.
+With regard to federal appropriations, for each program line item funded by no more than 3 federal funding sources, the department shall provide estimates of the allocation of the appropriation for each specific federal funding source.

+(2) On a bimonthly basis, the department shall report on the number of FTEs in pay status by type of staff.